What is an oxymel?

 The use of apple cider vinegar and honey has been around for millennia.
 Organic ACV is high in acetic acid while raw unfiltered versions contain "mother strands" which provide helpful bacteria along with protein enzymes .
-Alongside this natural goodness comes the germ fighting properties that make these two ingredients beneficial to your body but when combined together they become even more effective due their added nutritional value from herbs
+Alongside this natural goodness comes the germ fighting properties that make these two ingredients beneficial to your body but when combined together they become even more effective due their added nutritional value from herbs and raw honey.

 The result?
-A delicious drink combining all three
+A delicious drink combining all three.

 How to make an oxymel?

 Oxymels have been around for centuries, but they’re still trending today.
 In an effort to better match your health and herbal needs you can experiment with different proportions in order to find what works best!

 For example: my starting point is one part dried herbs per three parts vinegar-and honey mixture (or vice versa).
 You may want more or less depending on how strong tasting tastes are; so start small when adjusting measurements—you'll get happier results this way :)

 Quart Jar with plastic lid or parchment paper to fit underneath metal lid

 1 cup Herbs of choice

 Fill a quart jar 1/4 full of your choice of herbs.

 Warm apple cider vinegar to approximately 110 degrees F then pour into the quart jar.